最新糖心Vlog

 Assessment Description % weighting

-1500-word evaluation of teachers practice Students view a video of a teacher at work and evaluate the teacher’s pedagogy 30%
+Evaluation of teachers practice Students view a series of videos of a teacher at work and evaluate the teacher’s pedagogical practices and decisions.
+Students can complete this assessment in a variety of formats:

 School Placement 10 day placement in school Hurdle Requirement